SAVOURING SCENTS

 The Habitual Out-Smell

-I've obviously no scientific proof, but i imagine that they are so used to their own inside (and outside) body smell and scent, that they are not constantly aware of it.
-However, these smells are some sort of guide to their own inner health (in the same way we use visual symptoms), so, even though they don't need a constant conscious awareness of it, i believe they would be very quick to notice and react to any changes.
+And, still no scientific proof, but i imagine that they are so familiar with their own inside (and outside) body smell and scent, that they are not continually aware of it.
+However, these smells are a guide to their own inner health (in the same way we use visual symptoms).
+So, even though they have no constant conscious awareness of it, i believe they would be very quick to notice and react to any changes.

 Smelling is the Active Ingredient of Breathing